phn/pytpm/doc/reference.rst

 defined in :file:`convert.c`, and hence requires all arguments to be supplied when invoking it.
 Another function, :func:`pytpm.utils.convert`, is provided to make it easier to call :func:`pytpm.tpm.convert`.
-This is acheived by providing keyword arguments and default values for most of the arguments needed by :func:`pytpm.tpm.convert`.
+This is achieved by providing keyword arguments and default values for most of the arguments needed by :func:`pytpm.tpm.convert`.

 Modules